ADirin/OTP1_LectureMaterial/Project_Scrum/Scrum_Agile/Sprint_Review_CheckList.md

 ### Sprint Review Meeting Preparation Instructions

+## Importance of Sprint Planning

+Sprint planning is essential for setting clear objectives and expectations for each sprint.
+During this meeting, groups should:
+   - Define the goals for the upcoming sprint.
+   - Identify tasks and assign responsibilities among team members.
+   - Estimate the time required for each task to ensure feasibility within the sprint duration.

+## Importance of Sprint Review

+Sprint reviews allow teams to showcase their work and gather feedback.
+This meeting should:
+  - Present completed tasks and deliverables.
+  - Discuss what went well and what challenges were faced.
+  - Gather input from peers and instructors for continuous improvem

 **Dear Team,**

 To ensure a productive Sprint Review meeting, please follow these preparation steps: